binxiaoff/core/doc/technical/core/dataroom.rst

 Dataroom
 ========

-The dataroom functionality of our platform is a place for our users to stores documents related to various project created.
+The dataroom functionality of our platform is a place for our users to store documents related to various created projects.
 You can think of it as a small filesystem.
 Intially developped for the Agency service of our Syndication product, it can and should be integrated to our other future products and services.

 Entity